Overview

 Preparing for paracentesis

-We may arrange some blood tests before the procedure to make sure that it is safe to do it.
+We might arrange some blood tests before the procedure to make sure that it is safe to do it.

 Please tell the doctor or nurse if you take any blood-thinning medicines (anti-coagulants or anti-platelets).
-They explain if you need to stop these medicines before your procedure.
+They will explain if you need to stop taking these medicines before your procedure.

 If you are on diuretics, do not take them on the day of your procedure.